DMGT-TECH/authenticated-cloud-docs/README.md

 ## Rendering locally

 1. If you install docusaurus locally, copy the directories from ./content/ into your docusaurus prior to running `npm run start`.
+(Overwrite the directories in your docusaurus installation.)

 ## Configuration

 The intent is for all non-secret configuration information, like the base domain/hosted zone information, to be specified in the top level .env file.

+See the .env file for configurable settings.

-## Required Secrets
+### Required Secrets

 * `AWS_ACCESS_KEY_ID`
 * `AWS_SECRET_ACCESS_KEY`